appleseed-data/court_volume/README.md

 As the visualization shows, the model forecasts a trend line that is similar to the actual counts for historic periods.
 With an accurate model, going into the pandemic months, we can see that the trend indicates a count of cases that would have been disposed.

 [![timeline](https://github.com/justinhchae/court_volume/blob/main/figures/Cook%20County%20Court%20Dispositions%20and%20Felony%20Arrest%20Volumes.png)](https://charts.mongodb.com/charts-court_volume-nmlff/embed/charts?id=5efdfb3e-a237-41e6-b353-0f697aa0ec2e&theme=light)

+## Disclaimer

+Disclaimer: "This site provides applications using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
+The City of Chicago makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at this site.
+The data provided at this site is subject to change at any time.
+It is understood that the data provided at this site is being used at one’s own risk."